BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 ### 1. Preview the contents of the dataset

-Allowing for users to preview the contents of a dataset, including any files, will help make better decisions on whether to use a dataset.
+Allowing for users to preview the contents of a dataset, including any files, will help them to make better decisions on whether to use a dataset.

 <div class="image-container">